Tiny Tombstones: Inside the FLDS Graveyard for Babies Born from Incest

 The adult residents of Short Creek today—both those still in the FLDS and those who have left the cult—are mostly able-bodied, seemingly healthy individuals.
 It's the kids who are disproportionately handicapped as compared to the demographics of any other comparably small town.
 Some would say that is because it takes generations for certain inbred recessive genetic traits to manifest.
-Jonathan Turner, a professor of sociology at the University of California, Riverside, hypothesized exactly that, in in 2008.
+Jonathan Turner, a professor of sociology at the University of California, Riverside, hypothesized exactly that, in an article published by the ABC news network in 2008.
 "You had a fairly diverse pool to start with, so only if that went on for a long time within this same population would you see real effects," he told ABC.

 There were so many young children who were born with abnormalities—harelips, club feet, heart valves—that were... they were going to die within a year.